Fertern/find-me/README.md

 - Follow / Unfollow other users

-- Viewing pages of other users
+- Viewing pages of other users (just click on the avatar to go to another profile)

 - Routing

 - Edit profile